 In the year 71 of the True Calendar, 70% of humanity is now living in space following the development of a Dyson Sphere.
 There are two main superpowers: the Atlantic Rim United States, or ARUS, and the Dorssian Military Pact Federation.
 Alongside these two forces is the prosperous and neutral nation of JIOR.
 Module 77, one of the spheres of the peaceful nation of JIOR, is the home of Sakimori High School.
 At first glance, Sakimori student Haruto Tokishima seems just like any other high school student.
-He has a crush on his friend Shoko Sashinami and is not particularly brave, opting to avoid conflict and believing that everyone should just go ‘halfsies’ on everything rather than fighting to win something outright.
-When the Dorssian Military Pact Federation launches a surprise attack on JIOR, Haruto must make the ultimate sacrifice if he is to avenge the death of Shoko: he must give up his humanity in order to pilot the mecha known as ‘Valvrave’ to save JIOR from Dorssian attack.
+He has a crush on his friend Shoko Sashinami and is not strong, opting to avoid conflict and believing that everyone should just go ‘halfsies’ on everything rather than fighting to win something outright.
+When the Dorssian Military Pact Federation launches a surprise attack on JIOR, Haruto must make a significant sacrifice if he is to avenge the death of Shoko: he must give up his humanity in order to pilot the mecha known as ‘Valvrave’ to save JIOR from Dorssian attack.

 The English subtitles in this release are mostly okay, but a couple of issues occur every so often.
-This includes capital letters being used incorrectly in more than one instance, punctuation being left out on at least one occasion and a blatantly obvious typo being present; “IFS huge” was displayed when the subtitles should have read “It’s huge” in one episode.
+This includes capital letters being used incorrectly on more than one occasion, punctuation being left out on at least one occasion and a blatantly obvious typo being present; “IFS huge” was displayed when the subtitles should have read “It’s huge” in one episode.
 Neither the opening theme song nor the ending theme songs are subtitled.
-The same goes for the insert songs, except for “Good Luck For You”, the song in episode 5 that was sung by the students of Sakimori High School.
+The same goes for the insert songs, except for “Good Luck For You,” the song in episode 5 that was sung by the students of Sakimori High School.

 Capsule Computers review guidelines can be found here.

-Author’s note: The initial score given to this review was inaccurate and has been updated by the author to reflect Capsule Computers’ ongoing commitment to providing reliable reviews for its readers.
+Author’s note: The initial score given for this review was inaccurate and has been updated by the author to reflect Capsule Computers’ ongoing commitment to providing reliable reviews for its readers.